nori-dot-eco/nori-dot-com/packages/project/docs/modules/v4_specification.md

 ## About

-Nori soil project import file format.
+Nori croplands project import file format.

 Version: 4.0

-Provides the definitions for [Nori project](../interfaces/_specification_.project.md) data using typescript interfaces.
+Provides the definitions for Nori croplands project data import using typescript interfaces.

 ## Usage

-### Nori [project](../interfaces/_specification_.project.md) import JSON files

-The [project specification](../interfaces/_specification_.project.md) interfaces can be used as a guide to create project imports.
-For example, the highest level interface of the specification is the Project interface.
-Using the properties and types of the project interface, one can begin to define a JSON object that represents a set of supplier fields.
+This croplands project data import specification defines Nori's requirements for receipt of project import data.

+Nori requires complete data as follows:
+* Historical best practices from 2000 to three years prior to the switch year.
+* Detailed management practices from three years prior to the switch year to the present.
+* Ten years of projected future practices.

 #### Example

-You can find an example of a full implementation [here](../../src/example/example.json)
+You can find an example of a full implementation [here](../../src/example/croplands_v4_example.json)

 ## Navigation

-Whilst it is likely easiest to navigate this document by starting at the highest level interface ["Project"](../interfaces/_specification_.project.md), you can also find definitions for all of the interfaces for a Nori project listed in the [index section](#index).
+[Project](../interfaces/v4_specification.Project.md) is the top level entrypoint of the file format.
+You can find definitions for all of the interfaces in Nori croplands project from the [index](#index).

-## Vocabulary

-Throughout this documentation you will come across some vocab that indicate to what extent some data needs to be defined.
-There are effectively three different terms used here:

-1. `nullable` - This means that data can be explicitly specified as null in an import file.

-2. `?` (AKA optional) - Specifies that a data property can be entirely excluded

-3. `default` - Specifies that when the data used for a property is specified as `null`, as an empty string, or excluded, it will be assigned the specified default value.

 ## Table of contents